Uric Acid, Random Urine

 This test is usually done when you have joint pain usually in the toes or other symptoms suggestive of a disease called as gout, when you have had or you are going to have chemotherapy or radiation therapy done for cancer treatment, or when you have recurrent kidney stones to assess the cause.

-Why Get Tested for Uric Acid, Random Urine?
+Why is Uric Acid, Random Urine done?

 - If you have joint pain especially in the toes or other symptoms suggesting gout